idvorkin/idvorkin.github.io/_d/joy.md

 ### Novely, Wonder and Surprise - Break the mundane

+- You need this to snap into the present moment
 - Some connection between joy and wonder
 - Some say when you clear your mind you feel joy (or bliss) (See the Joy of Happiness)
 - Wonder/Novelty snaps you out of the mundane and makes you feel important